alexroutledge/google-analytics-proxy/README.md

 YQL is a service that enables you to access and combine multiple sources of publically available data via a SQL-like syntax.

 The YQL GA Proxy allows you to publish data from the Google Analytics API via a publically accessible REST url.
 You can use the webservice to create custom dashboards, widgets, product/search recommendation or autosuggest algorithms.
-The service works with the following core reporting, real time reporting and multi-channel funnels reporting APIs.
+The service works with the core reporting, real time reporting and multi-channel funnels reporting APIs.

 Features
 ----